 Can we change the travel date and/or air routing of our China flight?

-However, the above rule may vary for San Francisco (SFO) and New York (JFK) departures on case by case basis.
+However, the above rule may vary for San Francisco (SFO) and New York (JFK) departures on a case by case basis.
 Usually, this rule (of changing travel date and air routing) applies more strictly for San Francisco departures.
-And it means:
+This means:

-Changing travel date and/or air routing for a New York (JFK) departure may incur air supplement, and the amount is dependent on your fare class.
+Changing the travel date and/or air routing for a New York (JFK) departure may incur an air supplement, and the amount is dependent on your fare class.
 Please contact China Spree for details.

-Seat assignment & Dietary Request for Air China flight
+Seat assignment & Dietary Request for Air China flights

-The effects of the current economy and recession have greatly impacted international travel vacation trends, with people booking closer to departure date.
+The effects of the current economy and recession have greatly impacted international travel vacation trends, with people booking closer to their departure date.
 This has affected the timeline we use to accommodate these travelers, and also when to issue the airline tickets.
-Thus, Air China group ticketing has adopted the ticketing date is about 2-3 weeks prior to departure date.
+Thus, Air China group ticketing has adopted the ticketing date of about 2-3 weeks prior to departure date.
 The airline booking system (GDS) does not allow China Spree to pre-assign seats for group bookings.
-Once the tickets are issued, you will receive the confirmation email with electronic ticket numbers, and airline phone contact information.
+Once the tickets are issued, you will receive a confirmation email with your electronic ticket numbers and the airline contact information.
 You can then call the airlines directly to pre-assign seating and advise any special diet requests.
-Your final travel documents, including hardcopy ticket itinerary, will be sent to you about 2 weeks prior to your departure date.
+Your final travel documents, including a hardcopy ticket itinerary, will be sent to you about 2 weeks prior to your departure date.

-We do understand and share your concern about the short lead time available to your request for seat assignments.
+We do understand and share your concern about the short lead time available for your request for seat assignments.
 This is part of the group travel process.
-You may always consider to book your own transpacific flights, and purchase our "Land Only" package.
+You may always consider booking your own transpacific flights, and purchase our "Land Only" package.

-Pre-seating arrangements and special diet requests will be the traveler's responsibility — China Spree regrets we cannot handle this on your behalf.
-Air China can be reached at 800-882-8122.
+Pre-seating arrangements and special diet requests will be the traveler's responsibility.
+China Spree regrets we cannot handle this on your behalf.
+Air China can be reached at 1-800-882-8122.